-Norfolk Islanders capture bronze medal on Aussie mainland
+Norfolk Islanders claim rare medal on Australian mainland

 But the three — who are still involved in games competition — didn’t really want to comment on that for now.

-High-profile international human rights lawyer Geoffrey Robertson is more than happy to discuss it.
+High-profile international human rights lawyer Geoffrey Robertson is more than happy to discuss it, though.

 The Norfolk Island community has launched a legal challenge with the United Nations, alleging the Australian government has breached an international covenant on civil and political rights following the forced takeover of the island’s governance.

-The island — which is about 1,600 kilometers (1,000 miles) east-northeast of Sydney and 1,000 kilometers (620 miles) north-northwest of Auckland, New Zealand — was first settled as a convict colony not long after the British settlers arrived in Australia in 1788.
+Norfolk Island — which is about 1,600 kilometers (1,000 miles) east-northeast of Sydney and 1,000 kilometers (620 miles) north-northwest of Auckland, New Zealand — was first established as a convict colony not long after British settlers arrived in Australia in 1788.

 Robertson is running the case on behalf of the president of the Norfolk Island Council of Elders, Albert Buffett.